-The Royal Dottyback (Buy Online) is a very attractive outgoing fish with a semi-aggressive temperament.
+The Royal Dottyback (View Price) is a very attractive outgoing fish with a semi-aggressive temperament.
 The most prominent feature of the Royal Dotty Back is their half yellow and half purple body.
 The Royal Dottybacks unique coloration and outgoing personality will undoubtedly bring life to any sized saltwater aquarium.

 Royal Dottybacks make a good saltwater fish for beginners since they tend to be very low maintenance.
 The one thing to be aware of when it comes to keeping a Royal Dottyback is that they are very territorial.
 Dottybacks will fight with fish of their own size and other members of their own species.
 If you want to keep more than one Royal Dottyback in the same tank, make sure to add the fish at the same time and have enough hiding spaces to limit territorial conflicts.

 The minimum recommended tank size for a Royal Dottyback is 20 gallons.
 With a 30 gallon tank, you will be able to keep multiple Royal Dottybacks while limiting the risk of conflict.
 Or you can keep a single Royal Dottyback with a wide range of other semi-aggressive species.

 The Pajama Cardinal (View Price) is a peaceful schooling fish with a myriad of eye-catching colors.
 The rear of their body is mostly a silver color with red and orange dots, which to some people mimics the appearance of a pair of polka dot pajamas.
 And since the Pajama Cardinal is a nocturnal fish, they have very large red eyes that give them a great deal of character.